th3hungryd3v/nucamp-round-2/README.md

 - `ssh -T git@github.com` to test out your ssh key.

 #### Node Version 14.9.0 WIN10, M1 Macs 15.10.0 or later
-Note: Remember to add your ssh key to the ssh-agent when you first start working on a repo, so that you don't need to keep punching your password in EVERYTIME you make a commit/push.
+Notes: Remember to add your ssh key to the ssh-agent when you first load up VSCode, so that you don't need to keep punching your password in EVERYTIME you make a commit/push.

+##### TODO: [] Write a script that runs the ssh-agent upon starting VSCode.

 ### Resources: